amey91/Distributed-K-Means-MPI/README.md

 3. To obtain exposure to, and an appreciation for, a common realKworld clustering problem , because cluster analysis represents an important class of problem  in various domains including, but not limited to, data mining and statistical data analysis.

+All rights reserved by Amey Ghadigaonkar and Vasilii Artemev